rust-unofficial/too-many-lists/src/sixth-send-sync.md

     /// ```
     fn iter_mut_invariant() {}
 ```

-Hopefully the compiler won't change that... it's *probably* fine. 🙃

 ...also, did you notice the part where we actually made IterMut invariant?
 It was easy to miss, since I "just" copy-pasted Iter and dumped it at the end.
 It's the last line here: